breaded-xyz/alphavec/README.md

   - `total_per_gross_*`, `selection_per_gross_*`, `directional_per_gross_*`

 `n` is the number of (asset, timestamp) observations that fell into that decile with a non-zero weight and a finite next-period return.

+Smoothing in the tearsheet is applied at render time only; the underlying per-period series remain available in `metrics.attrs`.

+The rolling Sharpe series used in the tearsheet is stored as `metrics.attrs["rolling_sharpe_N"]` (N defaults to 30 when no smoothing is applied).

 ### Statistical Methodology